Prepress Resources

 • PDF should be considered a final file that should not require any alteration aside from general prepress conversion operations.

-• PDF editing can be performed with varying tools, but the format is not recommended for extensive edits or use as a master design file.
-Native design applications and files are more precise for editing, especially for type/copy and native file may be requested if prepress determines alteration is too complex or not possible.
-Extra time may be incurred if PDF needs to be rebuilt in a native format to complete alteration.
+• PDFs are not recommended for extensive edits or use as a master design file.
+Native design applications and files are more precise for editing.
+Extra time may be incurred if the PDF needs to be rebuilt in a native format to complete the alteration.

-• Corrections to any type/copy may require us to request the original font used in the document as most PDFs only contain the font characters already used in the PDF, not a full copy of the font.
-This is called Character or font subsetting when exporting a PDF.
+• Corrections to any type/copy may require us to request the original font used in the document.
+Most PDFs only contain the font characters already used in the PDF, not a full copy of the font.
 An entire copy of a font can be embedded for later edits but can create extremely large PDFs with all of the extra data embedded.

 Production-Ready PDF